Marcus Spriggs

-Thomas Marcus Spriggs (born May 30, 1974) is an American former professional football offensive guard in the National Football League (NFL).
-He was selected in the sixth round of the 1997 NFL draft with the 185th overall pick.
+Thomas Marcus Spriggs (born May 30, 1974) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the Houston Cougars and was selected in the sixth round of the 1997 NFL draft with the 185th overall pick.
 He played from 1997 to 2003 for the Buffalo Bills, Miami Dolphins, and Green Bay Packers.